 Supplemental Nutrition Assistance Program, formerly known as the Food Stamp Program (SNAP)

-Click here for state contact information.
+Click here for state information and contact numbers.

 For more information, contact Federal Student Aid, an office of the U.S. Department of Education.